-In 1987 a fund raising campaign collected more than $7,000 toward the installation of the Pauline C. Couden Memorial Elevator.
+A 1987 fund raising campaign collected more than $7,000 toward the installation of the Pauline C. Couden Memorial Elevator.
 The Walker Annex was also renovated and expanded to include a second floor mezzanine which was completed in 1988.

-The most recent renovation was completed in 1997.
+In 1997 the library doubled in size.
 This renovation included an addition to both the north and south sides of the original Carnegie building.
 These additions nearly doubled the space, bringing the size of the Wilmington Library to approximately 20,000 square feet.

 The changes to the building included moving all public services to the main floor, moving the main patron entrance to the Birdsall Street side of the building, improving staff work area on the ground floor and providing for electronic-based services.
 A community room and children’s activity room were also added to the lower level.

 In September 2004, the library opened a branch co-located in the Clinton-Massie Media Center, Clinton-Massie High School.

 The Great Recession of 2008, the withdrawal of a major employer from the Wilmington Air Park, DHL, and subsequent reductions in state funding forced reductions in library hours of operation at Wilmington and closing of the branch in September 2009.

 The following year the library board moved to place a levy before the voters, and in November 2010 voters approved the 1-mill continuing levy.

 With the passage of the levy, the library restored staffing and hours at Wilmington and reopened its Clinton-Massie branch in August 2011.

 Facing its own budget constraints, Clinton-Massie discontinued staffing and its media center in 2014 and contracted with Wilmington for the branch to serve as the high school’s library in the full media center space in addition to its public library services.